stiles/presidential-elections/README.md

 - `05_output_symbol_maps.py`: Generates proportional symbol maps for each election year, saving the output as PNG files.

+- `06_population_scatter_parties.py`: Generates scatter plots exploring the relationship between the population characteristics of counties won by the parties in each election cycle.
+This is a very early draft.

 ## Data Files

 ### 1. Population